Skip to content

 # Core functions

-file_complexity(path: str) -> FileComplexity
+file_complexity(path: str, check_script: bool = False) -> FileComplexity

-code_complexity(source: str) -> CodeComplexity
+code_complexity(source: str, check_script: bool = False) -> CodeComplexity

 # Return types